Jolyne Cujoh

 Jolyne "JoJo" Cujoh (空条 徐倫, Kūjō Jorīn) is a fictional character in the Japanese manga series JoJo's Bizarre Adventure, written and illustrated by Hirohiko Araki.
 The main protagonist of the series' sixth story arc, Stone Ocean, Jolyne is falsely accused of murder by Dio's most loyal friend, Enrico Pucci, and sentenced to 15 years in prison.
-Eventually, from a pendant given to her by her father, Jotaro Kujo, she got her Stand, Stone Free (ストーン・フリー, Sutōn Furī), which allows her the ability to unravel her body into string.
-Originally having a strained relationship with him due to his long absence from the majority of her life, she vows to stay in prison in order to save her father and recruited a group of Stand users to help her in her quest to save Jotaro and defeat Pucci.
+Eventually, from a pendant given to her by her father, Jotaro Kujo, she acquires her Stand, Stone Free (ストーン・フリー, Sutōn Furī), which gives her the ability to unravel her body into string.
+Originally having a strained relationship with him due to his long absence from the majority of her life, she vows to stay in prison in order to save her father and recruits a group of Stand users to help her in her quest to save Jotaro and defeat Pucci.

-Araki created Jolyne as he felt that it is necessary of the series to have a female protagonist despite the editorial backlash and believes that the change of perspective towards female characters gives him a chance to show that they're able to fight.
+Araki created Jolyne as he felt that it is necessary of the series to have a female protagonist despite the editorial backlash and believes that the change of perspective towards female characters gives him a chance to show that they are able to fight.
 Jolyne was initially voiced by Miyuki Sawashiro in JoJo's Bizarre Adventure: All-Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven before being cast in the anime adaptation by Fairouz Ai in Japanese onwards and Kira Buckland in English.
 Reception of Jolyne has been positive, with many critics praising her complex characterization and development from being a flawed person to becoming a strong-willed character.

 Creation and development

-Araki discusses that during the creation of Gorgeous Irene, which features a female protagonist, he felt that a female protagonist wouldn't do well with readers and ended up cancelling it.
-Araki's editor during Stone Ocean's publication, Hideto Azuma, suggested that Jolyne should be a man as they could lose the interest of readers.
-Araki refused, explaining that that reasoning is why Jolyne should be a woman.
-He believes that the change of perspective as time goes forward allows him to create a female protagonist allowed to fight and be placed in painful situations.
-He also felt that Jotaro being saved by his daughter shows her internal growth.
-In creating Jolyne's theme, Yugo Kanno explains that since she is the first female protagonist he composed for, he wanted to harmonize her femininity and powerfulness and finds it challenging.
+Hirohiko Araki said that during the creation of his two-chapter manga Gorgeous Irene (1985), which features a female protagonist, he felt that a female protagonist would not do well with readers and thus gave up on turning it into a serial.
+Araki's editor during Stone Ocean's publication, Hideto Azuma, suggested that Jolyne be changed to a man as they could lose the interest of readers.
+Araki refused, explaining that that reasoning was exactly why Jolyne should be a woman.
+He has also said that public opinion had changed since the publication of Gorgeous Irene, allowing him to create a female protagonist that could fight and be placed in painful situations.
+He also felt that Jolyne saving her father shows her internal growth.
+In creating Jolyne's theme song for the anime, Yugo Kanno explained that since she is the first female protagonist he composed for, he wanted to harmonize her femininity and powerfulness and found it challenging.